-- 4.7.1 Consider opportunities to "brand" buildings with architectural details and facade treatments that reference the Central Estuary's artistic nature.
-See Figure 4.7.a. - 4.7.2 Articulation should be distinct and provide enough contrast to create a dynamic façade. - 4.7.3 Façade articulation and detail should be in harmony with that of other uses along the street.
-Careful consideration should be given to the design of facades (i.e., scale and level of architectural detail) in order to attune both sides of a street with building walls that are compatible with each other. - 4.7.4 All visible sides of a building should have a consistent style and use of articulation.
+- 4.7.1 Articulation should be distinct and provide enough contrast to create a dynamic façade. - 4.7.2 Façade articulation and detail should be in harmony with that of other uses along the street.
+Careful consideration should be given to the design of facades (i.e., scale and level of architectural detail) in order to attune both sides of a street with building walls that are compatible with each other. - 4.7.3 All visible sides of a building should have a consistent style and use of articulation.
 "False" fronts are strongly discouraged.
 For example, the primary exterior finish should be used on all façades of a building visible from a street, waterfront, pedestrian pass-through, or publicly accessible plaza.
-See Figure 4.7.b. - 4.7.5 Façade elements (e.g., windows, doors, bays, joints, balconies, etc.) should display a logical rhythm and order. - 4.7.6 Color change alone does not convey a sense of permanence, real variety or interest, as facades tend to be flat without complex shadows and textures.
+See Figure 4.7.a. - 4.7.4 Façade elements (e.g., windows, doors, bays, joints, balconies, etc.) should display a logical rhythm and order. - 4.7.5 Color change alone does not convey a sense of permanence, real variety or interest, as facades tend to be flat without complex shadows and textures.
 Murals excepted, articulation and detailing should not consist solely of color changes without changes in material or planes.
 Color changes should create enough contrast to have a clear visual distinction.
-See Figure 4.7.c. - 4.7.7 Materials should complement the architectural character of adjacent buildings and convey a sense of durability.
+See Figure 4.7.b. - 4.7.6 Materials should complement the architectural character of adjacent buildings and convey a sense of durability. - 4.7.7 Material changes should impart an authentic appearance, as opposed to a veneer-like quality, and correspond with the overall architectural design.